DarBaala/darbaala/README.md

 Frontend-Developer
 ------------------

-I have been programming for over two years.
+I've been doing programming for over four years now.

 * 🌍  I'm based in Grozny
 * ✉️  You can contact me at [nmteg@ya.ru](mailto:nmteg@ya.ru)